Tail-R/k8s-cluster-setup/README.md

 - Installs and configures essential tools such as Docker and Kubernetes
 - Sets up the control plane
 - Sets up worker nodes
-- Configures ingress (TCP-based reverse proxy)
+- Configures proxy (TCP-based reverse proxy)

 <!-- ## Architecture